P. K. Koru

 Koru Kooliyat, popularly known as P. K Koru (15 January 1890 – 16 January 1968) was an Indian politician.
 He represented Guruvayur in the first Kerala legislative assembly.
-He entered the first Kerala Legislative Assembly as an independent with the support of Communist Party of India (Marxist).
+He entered the first Kerala Legislative Assembly as an independent with the support of Communist Party of India (CPI).
 Koru worked as a teacher in his early days contested as an independent with the support of the Communist Party and won with a margin of 2635 votes.